Leak allegations raise questions over Otway Basin gas drilling

 Greenpeace Australia Pacific's Joe Rafalowicz has raised concerns about gas exploration in the Otway Basin following a methane leak allegation in the Northern Territory.
 Photo: SUPPLIED

-The allegations have drawn criticism from environmental groups including Greenpeace Australia Pacific, who say the incident raises broader concerns about offshore gas operations near sensitive marine habitats in Victoria.
+The allegations have drawn criticism from environmental groups including Greenpeace Australia Pacific, who say the incident raises concerns about offshore gas operations near sensitive marine habitats in Victoria.

 “If ConocoPhillips intentionally covered up a massive incident in Darwin, who’s to say they won’t do it in the Otway Basin too?”
 Greenpeace head of climate and energy Joe Rafalowicz said.